pchoi-edr/TechEngr-C360-LOS-API-V1.1/api-background.md

 in common Web browsers the URL is typically limited to a few kilobytes in length.

-Due to the prevalence of arbitrary limitations on URL length, EDR may choose to use an HTTP `POST` method in place of any other, more appropriate HTTP method if EDR's technologists deem it desirable to handle URLs of arbitrary length for the affected API endpoint.
+Due to the prevalence of arbitrary limitations on URL length, LightBox may choose to use an HTTP `POST` method in place of any other, more appropriate HTTP method if LightBox's technologists deem it desirable to handle URLs of arbitrary length for the affected API endpoint.
 If so, this decision will be noted in the documentation.